flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 [Wiyrkomi](http://wiki.eveonline.com/en/wiki/Wiyrkomi_Corporation), and [Lai
 Dai](http://wiki.eveonline.com/en/wiki/Lai_Dai_Corporation).
 These megacorps,
-through a nightmarish maze of subsidiaries, affiliates, and other corporate mumbo jumbo, owns something like 90% of all property within the State.
+through a nightmarish maze of subsidiaries, affiliates, and other corporate mumbo jumbo, own something like 90% of all property within the State.
 Although the corporations each have their own agendas and ideologies, they generally fall into one of three philosophical blocs: the [Practicals](http://wiki.eveonline.com/en/wiki/Caldari_Corporate_Factions#Practicals)